 “Unless the non-religious are able to work with, rather than against, the source from which their culture came, it is hard to see any way through” exclaimed Douglas Murray, speaking on Europe’s identity crisis.
-Oft to cavil at the sight of traditional values being undermined, many conservative commentators like Murray claim that the removing or undermining of the bible is responsible for Europe’s “sickness”, starting first from the churches, and then in the wider culture.
-Furthermore, European civilisation is, to a large extent, based upon fundamental biblical teachings.
-Our values and identities ostensibly “hail” from it, and in many respects the European situates the good life with reference to the book.
+Oft to cavil at the sight of traditional values being undermined, many conservative commentators like Murray claim that the removing or undermining of the bible is responsible for Europe’s “sickness,” starting first from the churches and then in the wider culture.
+Furthermore, European civilization is, to a large extent, based upon fundamental biblical teachings.
+Our values and identities ostensibly “hail” from it, and in many respects, the European situates the good life with reference to the book.

 The overthrowing of Christianity, owing to such things as Darwinism in the 19th century and the postmodernism surge in the 20th century, has stripped Europe of not only its identity, the argument goes, but also the source of values.
 In fact, Europe’s self-supporting structure of rights, laws, and institutions couldn’t “exist even without the source that had arguably given them life,” claims Murray.
 Indeed, philosophers such as Larry Siedentop in his Inventing the Individual: The Origins Of Western Liberalism, who extols his own attack on liberalism, chides modern values such as freedom, equality, diversity, and others as stemming from Christianity.

 The question raised by Douglas Murray is whether, particularly relevant for the task of remedying Europe’s nihilism, the fruits (modern values) can survive without the roots (Christianity).
 Put another way, it is hard to see how safeguarding European culture at a time when so many of its citizens are irresolute can ever be restored unless non-religious people are able to work with the Christian source from which their culture came.

-The problem with the above position has been noted by philosophers such as Friedrich Nietzsche, who argues that European nihilism cannot be rectified by a return to Christianity because nihilism is, in fact, a consequence Europe’s conjugality with Judea-Christian ethics, a state of meaninglessness that has only been punctuated by Europe’s acceptance of postmodernism.
+The problem with the above position has been noted by philosophers such as Friedrich Nietzsche, who argues that European nihilism cannot be rectified by a return to Christianity because nihilism is, in fact, a consequence of Europe’s conjugality with Judea-Christian ethics, a state of meaninglessness that has only been punctuated by Europe’s acceptance of postmodernism.